 You wake up tired, achy, and irritable, with a dull pain in your head and an overall feeling that you’ve been hit by a truck.
 (Ouch!)
 Sounds like a hangover, right?
 Except you didn’t have anything to drink last night—because you had a raging migraine instead.

-“During a migraine, your body undergoes this huge storm of activity that affects all different parts of your brain,” says Dr. Deborah I. Friedman, professor of Neurology at the University of Texas Southwestern Medical Center and a member of the American Headache Society.
+“During a migraine, your body undergoes this huge storm of activity that affects all different parts of your brain,” says Deborah I. Friedman, MD, MPH, professor of Neurology at the University of Texas Southwestern Medical Center and a member of the American Headache Society.
 “That doesn’t magically turn off [when the migraine stops] … it takes time for things to reset and come back to your baseline, which is different for everyone.”

 Dr. Friedman says that the postdrome phase can last for a day or so after the migraine ends, and that there’s not much you can do to hurry the process along or feel better faster.
-But that doesn’t mean there’s no way to lessen the impact of the postdrome phase.
+But that doesn’t mean there’s no way to lessen the severity of the migraine postdrome phase.

-“The best way to avoid the postdrome phase is to not have a migraine in the first place,” says Miami, Florida–based neurologist Teshamae Monteith, a fellow of the American Academy of Neurology.
-“Migraine is a multi-phasic disorder, so once it sets in, chances are good that you’ll have the postdrome phase.
+“The best way to avoid the postdrome phase is to not have a migraine in the first place,” says Miami, Florida–based neurologist Teshamae Monteith, MD, a fellow of the American Academy of Neurology.
+“Migraine is a multi-phasic disorder, so once it sets in, chances are good that you’ll have the postdrome phase.”

 To successfully prevent more migraines, Dr. Monteith suggests working with your doctor to:

 - find the right combination of pharmacological treatments

 - address any necessary lifestyle modifications, like your diet or exercise habits

 - identify the foods, activities, or even hormonal changes that may trigger your migraine attacks .